Get your home holiday-ready 🎄 SEE ALL IDEAS

 MERV Ratings: What Do They Mean?

 Which air filter is best for your needs is an important question MERV ratings can help answer.
-But it's not as simple as the higher, the better.
+But the answer is not as simple as the higher the number, the better.

 When we set out to build a new construction home, we had a lot of research to do.
 Having lived in city apartments for the previous 20 years made the job a lot harder.
 We’d always relied on a superintendent to think about the furnace, the water heater, and all the other systems that make a building run.
 So we had a lot of catching up to do.